Pet owners advised to better protect animals during summer heat

-The head of the Humane Society of Louisiana, Jeff Doson, says despite triple-digit temperatures, he still sees owners leaving dogs unattended in the car on the regular.
-So far in 2023, there have already been several fatalities but the consequences extend beyond losing your animals.
+Head of the Humane Society of Louisiana, Jeff Doson, says despite triple-digit temperatures, he still sees owners leaving dogs unattended in the car on the regular.
+So far in 2023, there have already been several fatalities, but the consequences extend beyond losing your animals.

 “We now have the right, thanks to lawmakers back in 2018, if we see your dog in your car suffering and in distress, we have the right to break the window and remove the animal without having any civil or criminal repercussions,” says Dorson.